Who Is the Committee?

 Noella Sudbury, JD

-The Opioid Settlement Advisory Committee (OSAC) is a part of the Utah Opioid Task Force (UTOTF).
-The UTOTF was formed within the Utah Attorney General's Office in 2017.
+The Opioid Settlement Advisory Committee (OSAC) was formed in 2021 and housed in the Utah Opioid Task Force (UTOTF).
+The UTOTF was formed within Utah Attorney General' Sean Reyes' Office in 2017.
+As of 2025, the OSAC is now housed in the University of Utah's Opioid Overdose Death Prevention Program.

 OSAC Committee Members come from a variety of backgrounds and areas of expertise.
 Each member brings knowledge and experience critical to understanding and working in the Opioid Crisis space.